Nodes

 You can reboot a node by clicking the Reboot button from the actions dropdown button on a node.

-You may wish to reboot a node as a troubleshooting effort in the following events:
+You may wish to reboot a node for planned system resiliency, or as a troubleshooting effort in the following events:

 Restart Docker